roseTech/storycoder.dev/AAA_Stories_Without_Implemented_Code_Yet/Example_How_To_Implement_Code_Winter_Beauty_Story.md

 Story Content: snow, winter, calmness, summer, traffic Story Genre: introspection
 ---
+# This section shows that a person can write a story without a code to solve in it; just a normal story without a riddle in it.
+Later, another person can implement a new paragraph into the story where there IS a code to solve in it.
+A third person can then write the code solutions in any programming language possible.
 # Example How To Implement Code Winter Beauty

 The version 1 of the story below contains no code to solve yet.
 This is why it